skafos/TuriRecommender/README.md

 ## Turi Recommendation Example

+*This public repository is designed for use in the Skafos ML delivery platform, which is available at metismachine.com.*

-In this example, we provide a pre-baked recommendation engine model for movie ratings.
+In this example, we provide a recommendation engine model for movie ratings.
 The example in this repository comes from TuriCreate's own example that can be found [here](https://apple.github.io/turicreate/docs/userguide/recommender/).

 To get this model up and running on Skafos:
 - [Sign Up](https://dashboard.metismachine.io/sign-up) for a Skafos account